Home - Text - Whats New

 - Make most pages mobile browser-friendly.

-- Provide companion mobile apps for Android, iPhone, and Windows phone.
+- Provide companion mobile apps.

 - Internally, provide a more scalable and robust data model and controller, using portable model and controller libraries common to both the web and phone applications.